toshimitsu-o/ChecklistIphoneApp/Readme.md

 - How to create Array and store objects
 - How to use ForEach() to access items in an array
 - How to build unit test
+- How to test data model and items in an array
 - Separation of Model and View

 ## Milestone 1 Changelog